-The Undertaker Requested To Have Jim Ross Announce His Final WrestleMania Match
+The Undertaker Requested To Have Jim Ross Announce His Final ‘WrestleMania’ Match

 — Jacob Ullman (@jacobu) April 3, 2017

-According to a new report from SportsKeeda, that’s because the Undertaker personally requested Jim Ross be at the announce table for his match with Roman Reigns.
+According to a new report from Sportskeeda, that’s because the Undertaker personally requested Jim Ross be at the announce table for his match with Roman Reigns.
 The last time J.R. called an Undertaker match was in 2012 when the Deadman battled Triple H inside Hell in a Cell at WrestleMania 28.
-The match, which also featured Shawn Michaels as the special guest referee, was billed as the ‘End of an Era’ and Ross returned to the booth for the occasion.
+The match, which also featured Shawn Michaels as the special guest referee, was billed as the “End of an Era” and Ross returned to the booth for the occasion.

 Let's honor the legendary Jim Ross @JRsBBQ for graciously returning to #Wrestlemania to call Taker's last match even after the loss of Jan. pic.twitter.com/SSNrLqIJEc